 Promoting British Values at Ashby Hill Top Primary School

 The DfE have recently reinforced the need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”
-The Government set out its definition of British values in the 2011 Prevent Strategy, and these values have been reiterated this year (2014).
+The Government set out its definition of British values in the 2011 Prevent Strategy.
 At Ashby Hill Top Primary School these values are reinforced regularly and in the following ways:

 In Key Stage 1 children are taught about similarities and differences between ways of life in different periods, how changes within living memory reveal changes in national life, and about events beyond living memory that are significant nationally.
 They also learn about the lives of significant individuals in the past who have contributed to national achievements.